cedro-gasque/cs-module-project-algorithms/README.md

 ## Objectives for Writing Better Solutions

 * Evaluate a first-pass solution and reflect on its validity to decide if the solution needs revision
-* Apply techniques such as memoization or heuristics to improve an existing first-pass solution
+* Apply techniques such as memorization or heuristics to improve an existing first-pass solution

 ## Introduction